Decorative Brown Paper Bags

 Step 2 – Place the Bag and Folder on the Plate: Lay the bag and folder into an embossing folder and close it.
 Once the folder is closed around the bag it can still slip around!
 ARGHHH!
 Just be careful as you place it between the plates for your machine.
 Place it between the correct layers of acetate and run it through your Embossing Machine.
 It can be fussy to get it aligned straight.
 TIP: Keep your eye on the sides of the bag as it rolls through the machine.
 If the bag is not straight on the acetate, it will not look good.(photo left) There are so many different machines out there today.
 I have a Sizzix® Big Shot Pro, a CuddleBug®, and Sidekick®.
 Others are Gemini, Anna Griffin, Tim Holtz, Spellbinders, and Evolution, to name a few.

 Step 3 – Remove Folder: Open the folder and check to ensure that everything looks good.
 Hopefully it will be straight.
 A few wrinkles on the bag are normal as you see at the bottom of the photo.

 Letters and words emboss beautifully as well.

 When you finish embossing the bag, you can stain, paint, distress (age), ink, or leave it as is.
 It’s up to you.
 Here are a few examples:

-I hope that you had fun learning How to Emboss Brown Paper Bags with me!!
+I hope that you had embossing decorative brown paper bags with me!
 When I am not exploring with new and old Techniques for Mixed Media in my Graphics Fairy sandbox, I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, junk journals, mixed media art, classes, and whimsical shenanigans on Rebecca E Parsons Dot Com.